mertimus/nft-sales-bot/README.md

 ```

 Alternatively, you can set a new Date during bootup and make sure that new sales occured after this date.

+# Issues
+Sometimes there are problems with the Metaplex API, if this happens, please use the Magic Eden API for getting the metadata (I go over this in the Medium post), i.e., `https://api-mainnet.magiceden.io/rpc/getNFTByMintAddress/{paste-mint-address-here`